When Does a Cut Need Treatment?

 - Protect the cut from infection by applying an antibiotic ointment and a bandage.
 If it bleeds through the bandage, don’t remove it; just apply another bandage on top and continue to apply pressure.

 If you’ve followed these at home steps and the bleeding hasn’t stopped or slowed after 10 minutes, seek the opinion of a medical expert.
-The healthcare professionals at River’s Edge Express Clinic are here for you.
+The healthcare professionals at River’s Edge Hospital’s Urgent Care Department are here for you.

 Our physical therapists are trained to effectively rehabilitate a variety of conditions and will work with you to assess your needs and design a treatment plan to meet your therapy goals.